SysBioChalmers/Human-GEM-guide/mkdocs/docs/index.md

 # Human-GEM User Guide

 !!! important
-    This guide applies to Human-GEM version [v1.4.0](https://github.com/SysBioChalmers/Human-GEM/releases/tag/v1.4.0) or newer.
-If you are using an older version of Human-GEM, we cannot guarantee that it will function as described in this guide.
+    This guide applies to Human-GEM version [v1.4.1](https://github.com/SysBioChalmers/Human-GEM/releases/tag/v1.4.1).
+If you are using a different version of Human-GEM, we cannot guarantee that it will function as described in this guide.

 ## Overview